EVORA-project/evora-ontology/models/docs/contaminationWithCoInfectingViruses.md

 # Slot: contamination with co-infecting viruses (contaminationWithCoInfectingViruses)

-_A boolean value indicating whether there is contamination with co-infecting viruses_
+_A boolean value indicating whether there is contamination with co-infecting viruses._